salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/04-this-keyword.md

 **Reason:** Lost implicit binding. `getName` is called standalone, so `this` is global/undefined.

 **Fix:**

+**Fixing Lost Context** - Two solutions to restore 'this' binding: using bind() or calling the method directly on the object.

 ```javascript
 const getName = obj.getName.bind(obj);
 console.log(getName()); // "Object"